asafpr/RILseq/README.rst

 ================
 Intention
 ---------
 This package can be used to analyzed RILseq experiments.
 It is written for a prokaryotic genome, without splice junction mapping and with some additional features.
-RILseq is described in Melamed *et al* <citation>.
+RILseq is described in `Melamed *et al* <http://www.cell.com/molecular-cell/fulltext/S1097-2765(16)30413-0>_` Molecular Cell 63 (2016), pp. 884-897.

 The package handles the different stages processing fastq files to pairs of interacting RNAs and some statistics.
 It *does not* handle quality issues, adapter removing etc. so the fastq files should be treated with cutadapt or equivalent before applying this package.